 There is no penalty for RSVP-ing and then cancelling on a regular basis, but please avoid it.
 If you always struggle to make it in on a certain day then let us know – that kind of feedback is really important to us.

 codebar was started out of recognition that there is a shortage of women, LGBTQ, and people belonging to underrepresented ethnic groups in tech.

 If you belong to one of these groups, you are more than welcome to attend.
-If not, there are some other great initiatives like Open Tech School London where you can learn in a collaborative environment.
+If not, there are some other great initiatives like Open Tech School or Ask a Dev where you can learn in a collaborative environment.

 Bearing that in mind, it is sometimes difficult for us to identify whether attendees meet the eligibility criteria based on their first and last name.
 We will try our best to verify via social media profiles beforehand, but if we cannot, we will contact you asking for a short confirmation that you have read this document and assert that you meet one or more of the criteria.
 We will never ask participants to specify which group.

 codebar is first and foremost a resource for students who cannot afford formal training through coding bootcamps or university degrees, for financial reasons or otherwise.
 Our coaches, organisers and sponsors donate their time and money to help those who have faced unfair barriers to entry into the tech world.
 We have strived to create an inclusive, welcoming community, and so far, we have not had to implement a formal policy to enforce the eligibility criteria -- we have left this to the honesty and good faith of the students.